1. Making up Metrics

 5. Failing to get agreement on what “good” is.

 The same problem plagues RFP processes these days.
 Companies decide they want a measurement vendor and start calling in the sales people from various measurement firms.
-The problem is that fi you hire a measurement vendor before you agree on what success looks like, it’s very possible you’ll end up with a vendor that doesn’t measure what you need measured, Start with a solid list of metrics that have to be delivered, then write up a list of cretieria.
-A good place to start would be with the Vendor Questionnaire/ Transparency Table.
+The problem is that if you hire a measurement vendor before you agree on what success looks like, it’s very possible you’ll end up with a vendor that doesn’t measure what you need measured, Start with a solid list of metrics that have to be delivered, then write up a list of criteria.

 6. Not having a test in place to judge the completeness of the data

 Reporting results based on lousy data is like building a high rise building on a foundation of bad concrete – it will look good just long enough to get everyone to buy into it, and then it will collapse and possibly Put it another way, there is nothing more important to measurement than the accuracy of your data.
 So how do you check to make sure that your data is accurate?
 Test, test and more tests.

 Take at least a month’s worth of data and test it for completeness — Double check that your key media outlets are represented in the data.
 Next you need to check for duplicates and spam.
 Chances are about 50% of raw data will fall into one of those two categories.
 A good vendor will have systems in place to screen for duplicates, spam, and inappropriate content (wedding announcements, incorrect names or references, police blotters.
 If they don’t have the ability to create good filters, you’ll be paying for a lot of stuff that you don’t want and will just have to sort through yourself.